HarryHuynh1205/Portfolio_USA_Bikes_Sales_Performance/README.md

 -- 3.2.2.2 CUSTOMER DEMOGRAPHICS
--- 1. Who was more likely to buy bikes, male or female?
+-- 1. WHO WAS MORE LIKELY TO BUY BIKES, MALE OR FEMALE?
       SELECT Customer_Gender,
              SUM(revenue)  AS Total_revenue
       FROM bikesales_usa